List of NHL franchise post-season appearance streaks: Stanley Cup win streaks

 ^{1} Not the current Ottawa franchise.
 This franchise, an original member of the NHL, folded following the 1934–35 NHL season after playing one year as the St. Louis Eagles.

+Most consecutive post-season series winning streaks

+This is a sortable table of all 32 current NHL teams.
+Four teams have multiple series winning streaks where they won an equal number of playoff series before a series loss.